389ds/389ds.github.io/docs/389ds/design/query-optimisation.md

 ### Filter application
 ----------------------

-As a result, there are cases, especially within an and clause where the re-arranging of the filter components can yield a performance increase.
+As a result, there are cases, especially within an AND clause where the re-arranging of the filter components can yield a performance increase.

 Consider a database of 40 entries.
 We will declare the set of all entries as E. 30 of these have objectClass=foo, 20 with cn=bar and 10 with uid=baz.